 What If It Stings or Burns?

 You may see results after just one or two times.
 The benefits grow as you continue to do it.
-One study showed that long-term nasal irrigation helped people feel in control of their sinus symptoms and really improved their quality of life.
+One study showed that in the long run, nasal irrigation helped people feel in control of their sinus symptoms and improved their quality of life.

 How Often Do You Use Nasal Wash?

-Using a saline solution just once a day can help thin mucus, decrease postnasal drip, and clean bacteria from your nasal passages.
+Using a saline solution just once a day can help thin mucus, curb postnasal drip, and clean bacteria from your nasal passages.
 It can also wash out allergens you've inhaled.
-After symptoms are gone, some people find three times a week is enough to keep them symptom free.
+After their symptoms are gone, some people find three times a week is enough to keep them symptom-free.

-Nasal irrigation can benefit people with chronic sinus symptoms, nasal allergies, acute sinusitis, colds, and even nasal symptoms from the flu.
+Irrigation can benefit people who have sinus problems, nasal allergies, colds, and even flu symptoms.
 It can help both adults and kids.
-Some people use it every day to stay symptom free.
+Some people use it every day to stay symptom-free.
 You shouldn't use it, though, if you have an ear infection or a nostril that's plugged and hard to breathe through.